adrianavarrete/raycast-ai-actions/README.md

 # AI Actions extension for Raycast macOS app

-Make AI actions from your favorite models directly from Raycast without logging in to their platforms.
+Make AI actions by selecting text from your favorite models directly from Raycast without logging in to their platforms.
 Currently, it only works with OpenAI.

-Roadmap:
-- Add integration with Anthropic and Ollama
-- Add more commands